thtemporim/Challange_Fase1_Analise_Vinhos/README.md

 # Tecnologias Utilizadas:

-As tecnologias utilizadas foi a linguagem Python com as seguintes bibliotecas:
+A tecnologia utilizada foi a linguagem Python com as seguintes bibliotecas:

 * Pandas
 * Matplotlib